 “If you look at that record you will see that the person who filed it said no prosecution, which means he recanted all of it,” she told the Dallas Observer.
 “So have I ever been in a relationship that got ugly and the person got completely dramatic?
 100 percent.
 Sure.
 Have I ever gone at someone with a knife?
 No. That’s ridiculous.”

 A new leaf for LeeAnne?

 When it comes to Season 1 regrets, LeeAnne has plenty.
 She’s aware of how she came off during Season 1.

 “I was stressed beyond stressed waiting for it to air, and then it aired and I didn’t have myself together because I knew that I was in the wrong,” she told People.
 “No one in the city looks at me that way.
 They’re like, ‘Oh my God, Leanne’s the sweetest, Leanne will help anybody’ — I just don’t have that reputation here,” she continues.
 “So to have it on a national level?
 It injured my soul.”

-She planned to dial it back for season two and in a way she sort-of has.
+She planned to dial it back for Season 2 and in a way she sort-of has.
 She hasn’t been violent which, TBH, even though we’re messy b’s who live for drama, we’re happy about.
 We don’t need to see that on Housewives.
 In place of her anger is absurdity, which is just satisfying to watch.
 We’re only a few episodes in and already we’ve got a two-faced impression of another cast member and a confessional in a hot dog suit.
 She simply can’t get any more watchable.

 Long live our new Dallas hero, LeeAnne.